HN-lab/PyEcho/examples/generate_echo_setup_file/Outputs/README.md

-These are Echo Setup files which were generated as an output of the script "generate\_echo\_setup\_file.py" one by one, by passing Input Excel files(filled design tables) as an Input
+These are Echo Setup files which were generated as an output of the script "generate\_echo\_setup\_file.py" one by one, by passing Input Excel files(filled design tables) to the script

 **Other input parameters:**
 total_rows and total_columns were set as per the design table specifications